manyducksco/dolla/notes/context-routes.md

 - Would eliminate the need for `ctx.outlet()`.
 Can pass children directly via `children` prop now.
 - Would eliminate the need for `ViewElement` and `setChildView` method because a top level router no longer needs to call it.
-- Couldn't do the current routing strategy to combining all routes into one flat list at the top level.
+- Couldn't do the current routing strategy of combining all routes into one flat list at the top level.